NCI-GDC/gpas-aws-workflow-runner/workflows/tasks/RNA/README.md

 G27495.SNU-1079.2.bam|17759942243

 The example CWL input json is [here](rna.input.json)
+  * Please note the `job uuid` can be any string here.
+It will be used as a prefix for output file.

 For the input data, please refer to [input_mapping.json](../../input_mapping/input_mapping.json):
 * Reference files: `input_mapping["reference_files"]["RNA-Seq alignment"]`